OdyAsh/OdyAsh-Notes/Programming/AI Related/Power BI.md

 	* Are calculations that you can add to your model.
 * Implicit measures:
 	* created by clicking inside Power BI's interface; where we click simple summarization methods like sum, count, etc.
-	* Are identified in the Fields pane because they're shown with the sigma symbol ( ∑ ).
+	* Are identified in the Fields pane because they're shown with the sigma symbol.
 		* Note: Any column can be summarized when added to a visual.
 Therefore, whether they're shown with the sigma symbol or not, when they're added to a visual, they can be set up as implicit measures.
 	* Are automatic behaviors that allow visuals to summarize model column data.